Which? Elderly Care

 Everyone deserves a break from time to time and carers and people with illnesses and disabilities should be no exception.
 There are a number of choices available for respite holidays – from specialist centres that provide holidays for people needing care, to breaks for carers.

-Here we explain the options for taking a break from caring, whether that is a holiday with the person you care for, or a little time apart. s
+Here we explain the options for taking a break from caring, whether that is a holiday with the person you care for, or a little time apart.

 1. What is a respite holiday?